Jankwi/ITENG/first model/README.md

 # The first model (C++)

-Here it is - the first Neural Network I've ever built
-I wrote it in high school in the language which I knew the best -  ```C++```
+This is the first Neural Network I've ever built.
+I did it in the language which I knew the best -  ```C++```

-The code is an iteratively improved mess, and should not be treated as a sample of my coding style
+**Disclaimer: The code is an iteratively improved mess I created in high school, and should not be treated as a sample of my coding style**

-I will not document the code thoroughly, but I will try to give a quick overview of how it works

 ## Abstract
 The model is a simple neural network, stored as a computational graph using custom ```C++``` structs.
 Everything is implemented from scratch - including the forward and backward pass.
 The parameters are stored as floats in ```weights.txt``` and ```biases.txt```.

 I improved the code iteratively, incorporating multithreading, dynamic learning rate, and other complex techinques.
 Despite all that the model achieves a mere 65% accuracy on the testing set, and should be treated as a museum exhibit.
+I will not document the code thoroughly, but I will try to give a quick overview of how it works

 ## Initialization
 ```C++